Flowdeeps/boilerplate/README.md

 ## Installation
 Clone this repository as the basis of your new project.

+Remove the .git folder and then git init as a new project.
+You're good to go.

 $npm install

 $bower install

-Remove the .git folder and then git init as a new project.
-You're good to go.
+$grunt build

+$grunt watch

+I use python's SimpleHTTPServer for most front-end projects which you can use by navigating to the folder holding your index and typing:

+$python -m SimpleHTTPServer

 ## License
 MIT